In which part of the cell does glycolysis occur? | Channels for Pearson+

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.

-Differentiate between cellular components: The endoplasmic reticulum, mitochondria, and nucleus have different functions and are not involved in glycolysis.
+Differentiate between cellular components: The mitochondria, nucleus, and endoplasmic reticulum are other organelles within the cell, but glycolysis specifically takes place in the cytoplasm.

-Recall the function of the cytoplasm: The cytoplasm is the jelly-like substance within the cell membrane that contains all organelles and cell parts, providing a site for glycolysis.
+Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, providing the environment for glycolysis.

-Conclude that glycolysis takes place in the cytoplasm, as it is the correct location for this metabolic pathway.
+Connect glycolysis to cellular respiration: Glycolysis is a crucial part of cellular respiration, which begins in the cytoplasm and continues in the mitochondria with the Krebs cycle and electron transport chain.

 Watch next